Are chills serious? Shivering and goose bumps can accompany a wide range of conditions, from a too-cold environment to cancer.

 1. You have a viral or bacterial infection.

-When chills are accompanied by other symptoms, such as fever, body aches or fatigue, Poole says they’re more likely associated with a systemic infection, such as flu, pneumonia or infections caused by kidney stones.
+When chills are accompanied by other symptoms, such as fever, body aches or fatigue, they’re more likely associated with a systemic infection, such as flu or pneumonia.

 2. You have low blood sugar.